Immunisation Information for Health Professionals

 NSW Immunisation Program vaccines can be ordered through the NSW Vaccine Centre via the online vaccine ordering system.

-Changes to the ordering of funded influenza vaccines in 2022
+Ordering of funded influenza vaccines

 For all travel-related immunisation, you should contact a specialist travel vaccination centre and/or a general practitioner (GP).
 The Public Health Unit does not provide specific advice on immunisations required for overseas travel to particular countries or regions due to the specialised nature of the information required.
 Travellers requiring a Yellow Fever vaccination need to visit a medical centre approved by NSW Health.
 A list of approved Yellow Fever providers in New South Wales can be found on the NSW Health website.